WSU Spokane Campus banner

 HEATHER PHIPPS

-Assistant Dean of Clinical Education, Faculty Development and Strategic Partnerships
+Assistant Dean of Clinical Education

-Pacific Northwest University of Health Sciences
+PNWU of Health Sciences

 Dr. Phipps serves as Assistant Dean for Clinical Education, Division Chief of Surgery, and Associate Professor of Clinical Education for Pacific Northwest University of Health Sciences and is a Board Certified Orthopedic Surgeon.
 She graduated with an MBA from Washington State University.
 She has provided healthcare in private practice as an Orthopedic surgeon for 20 years.
 She has a diverse background which includes serving as the founding DIO for residency programs and in leadership roles within the hospital and the medical community.